SpenceKonde/ATTinyCore/README.md

 * ATtiny 1634 (two UARTs)
 * ATtiny 828

 On the following chips, **no hardware serial is available**, however, a built-in software serial named Serial is provided to maximize compatibility.
-This uses the analog comparator pins (to take advantage of the interrupt, since very few sketches/libraries use it, while lots of sketches/libraries use PCINTs). **TX is AIN0, RX is AIN1** - be aware that a Serial.begin() will make these pins unusable for other purposes.
-This is a software implementation - as such, you cannot receive and send at the same time.
+This uses the analog comparator pins (to take advantage of the interrupt, since very few sketches/libraries use it, while lots of sketches/libraries use PCINTs). **TX is AIN0, RX is AIN1** -  This is a software implementation - as such, you cannot receive and send at the same time.
 If you try, you'll get gibberish, just like using SoftwareSerial.
 * ATtiny x5 (25/45/85)
 * ATtiny x4 (24/44/84)
 * ATtiny x61 (261/461/861)